Tipping Arguments

 Reflection:

-A better argument would follow the pattern of the argument to conclude that “tips must make up the difference”.
+A better argument would follow the pattern of the argument to conclude that “tips must make up the difference.”
 Then, it seems to become more of a linguistic question of what counts as a tip and whether the employer making up that difference is a tip or not.
-Other than that, I put this argument here because its one of the more poplars ones that say waiters make this obscenely low-wage, even under minimum wage, but that just factually isn’t true.
+Other than that, I put this argument here because it’s one of the more popular ones that says waiters make this obscenely low wage, even under minimum wage, but that just factually isn’t true.

 2. The Living Wage Argument